-In addition to your homework, please bring 1 fingering weight yarn in a high contrasting color to your homework, crochet hook size G-6 (4mm), and your favorite sharp scissors!
-When choosing the yarn, choose a yarn that is pure wool or 90% wool blend.
-Non-animal fibers such as cotton and acrylic are not appropriate for steeking.
+In addition to your homework, please bring 1 fingering weight yarn in a high contrasting color to your homework, crochet hook size G-6 (4mm) or E-4 (3.5mm), a sharp sewing or tapestry needle that you can thread the fingering weight yarn through and your favorite sharp scissors!
+When choosing the yarn, choose a yarn that is non-superwash pure wool or 90% wool blend.
+Non-animal fibers such as cotton and acrylic are not appropriate for this class.